Applying for a PhD

 Students will not be able to take up an award unless they meet all University eligibility criteria and are successful in securing admission to the University.
 In addition, they will not be able to apply for a visa (if needed) until they hold an unconditional offer from the University.

-The Graduate Studies Programme Administrator, Babraham Hall, Babraham Institute, Babraham Research Campus, Cambridge CB22 3AT
+The Graduate Studies Assistant, Babraham Hall, Babraham Institute, Babraham Research Campus, Cambridge CB22 3AT